MarkJohnstoneGitHub/VBA-DotNetLib/README.md

    mscorlib.tlb eg Windows\Microsoft.NET\Framework64\v4.0.30319\mscorlib.tlb

- Aim: To create .Net Framework 4.8.1 Com Interlop wrappers using C# for VBA 64.
+ Aim: To create .Net Framework 4.8.1 Com Interlop wrappers using C# for VBA 64 to enable various data types in VBA with early and late binding.

  Then in VBA create predeclared class wrappers for the DotLib COM objects.